 It is your responsibility to demonstrate the circumstances that have led to your inability to pay the fees due.
 If you are not sure if your circumstances meet the criteria for a waiver or if you are not sure what evidence you should/can provide please contact the Student Money Service on email@example.com for support and guidance.

 We won't consider applications without evidence but you don't have to provide the evidence straight away.
-We will hold unevidenced applications for six weeks.
+We will hold unevidenced applications for four weeks.